ThebeLedwaba/-AuraRent/README.md

 # AuraRent - Premium Smart Rental SaaS Platform

 AuraRent is a sophisticated, end-to-end property management and rental marketplace designed for the modern housing economy.
-Built with a focus on high performance, secure transactions, and real-time user engagement, this platform demonstrates a senior-level full-stack architecture suitable for both commercial SaaS deployment and enterprise-grade portfolios.
+Built with a focus on high performance, secure transactions, and real-time user engagement, this platform demonstrates a high-level full-stack architecture suitable for both commercial SaaS deployment and enterprise-grade portfolios.

 ---